• What is Copywriting?

 Laptop on a desk leaning against a stack of 8 books of different shapes and sizes.

 As you know, we’re always reading the latest books on productivity, marketing, leadership, and more so you know how to prioritize your reading list.
-But this month we wanted to give you some, let’s say, lighter reading.
+But here we wanted to give you some, let’s say, lighter reading.

 Lessons in Chemistry by Bonnie Garmus

-A copywriter and creative director who worked in technology, medicine, and education, Bonnie Garmus wrote her debut novel Lessons in Chemistry
+After working as a copywriter and creative director in technology, medicine, and education, Bonnie Garmus wrote her debut novel Lessons in Chemistry.

 She also briefly wrote computer manuals before, as you can guess, she got pretty bored with that.
 It may come as no surprise, then, that Garmus decided to set up her own copywriting business.
 As she’s been quoted saying, “if you work for an [advertising] agency you can’t ever turn down projects, and I never wanted to find myself writing about toilet paper.”